-Daniel Clowes was born in Chicago, Il. on April 14, 1961.
-He attended the Pratt Institute in Brooklyn, NY from which he graduated with a BFA degree in 1984.
+Daniel Clowes was born in Chicago, IL, on April 14, 1961.
+He attended the Pratt Institute in Brooklyn, NY, from which he graduated with a BFA degree in 1984.

-He began his career as an “alternative” or “underground” cartoonist in 1985 with the short-lived comic book series Lloyd Llewellyn, a feature loosely based around the adventures of a private detective which, in its gleeful embrace of the detritus of post-war pop culture (1950s science fiction, bad detective fiction, Russ Meyer movies, EC comics, etc) predated many of the popular art trends of subsequent decades.
+He began his career as an “alternative” cartoonist in 1985 with the short-lived comic book series Lloyd Llewellyn, a feature loosely based around the adventures of a private detective which, in its gleeful embrace of the detritus of post-war pop culture (1950s science fiction, bad detective fiction, Russ Meyer movies, EC comics, etc.) predated many of the popular art trends of subsequent decades.
 He ended the series in 1987, anxious to move forward with different types of storytelling.

-In 2011 Clowes received the PEN Literary Award for Graphic Literature.
+Clowes's work has appeared in The New Yorker, Time, Newsweek and many other magazines.
+In 2011, Clowes received the PEN Literary Award for Graphic Literature.